jay-parkin/API-Webserver/README.md

 Many existing financial management tools offer comprehensive budget planning features, but they often fall short in providing a simple and efficient way to track financial transactions among multiple users. <br>
 This can lead to difficulties in maintaining shared finances, resulting in misunderstandings or conflicts over financial matters.

+Financial stress is a significant cause of tension in relationships.
+Studies show that money problems are a leading cause of stress and a strong predictor of marital conflict and divorce.
+For instance, Relationships Australia found that financial stress is a major factor in relationship breakdowns, with money-related issues being a stronger predictor of divorce than other marital disagreements ([AusUnity](https://www.australianunity.com.au/wellbeing/money-and-finances/how-to-talk-about-money-in-a-relationship)).

 Personally, I've tried budgeting apps, but nothing suited what I needed, leaving my wife and me to compare expenses at the end of the week.
-This left holes in our budget. <br>
+This left holes in our budget.
+According to Australian Unity, financial compatibility and regular communication about money are essential for maintaining a healthy relationship.
+Misaligned financial goals and habits can lead to significant conflicts and even separation ([AusUnity](https://www.australianunity.com.au/wellbeing/money-and-finances/how-to-talk-about-money-in-a-relationship)).

-I've spent many hours on the internet in search of an expense tracker that can be shared between couples so that no expense is left untracked. <br><br>
+I've spent many hours on the internet in search of an expense tracker that can be shared between couples so that no expense is left untracked.
+The National Australia Bank reported a rise in consumer anxiety over finances, emphasising the need for effective financial management tools that cater specifically to couples' needs ([Women's Agenda](https://womensagenda.com.au/latest/is-financial-stress-affecting-your-relationship-here-are-5-things-you-can-do/)).<br>
-I haven't yet found one that works for me... next best solution? create my own.

 ### Solution

 The Income and Expense Tracker API is here to make managing money easier for couples. <br>
 It simplifies how you track your finances, allowing you to effortlessly record income and expenses. <br>
 It provides a user-friendly solution for tracking financial transactions, focusing on recording income and expenses while supporting the sharing of transaction accounts between partners. <br>

+<i>Property Update</i> emphasises that financial management apps can save you time by automating tasks, give you real-time updates on your spending, and offer all-in-one management tools.
+For couples, this means both partners can stay up-to-date on their finances, which helps promote better cooperation and reduces the chances of conflicts ([Property Update](https://propertyupdate.com.au/the-ultimate-guide-to-budgeting-as-a-couple/)).

 Here’s how the app will address the problem: